 Most people understand that it’s illegal to discriminate against job candidates based on characteristics like age.
 Of course, it wasn’t always that way.
-Decades ago, before the first age discrimination laws were passed in the United States, there was nothing to prevent employers from considering a candidate’s age.
+Decades ago, before the first age discrimination laws were passed in the United States, there was nothing to prevent employers and hiring managers from considering a candidate’s age.
 Since that time, several laws have been passed to limit that practice.

 Unfortunately, however, discrimination isn’t always a conscious thing, and some employers continue to employ subconscious discriminatory practices during their hiring process.
 Often, this discrimination occurs during the resume process, and especially when candidates include their age or date of birth on their resumes.